Zoe Boyd: Personal life

-Boyd's mother, Tammy Thomson, was involved in a catastrophic car accident when Zoe was five years old, suffering a traumatic brain injury and full paralysis in the right side of her body.
+Boyd's mother, Tammy Thomson, was involved in a catastrophic car accident when Boyd was five years old, suffering a traumatic brain injury and full paralysis in the right side of her body.
 She was in a coma for four months, and lost her memory.
-On December 31, 2024, Tammy attended one of her daughter's games for the first time.
+On December 31, 2024, Thomson attended one of her daughter's games for the first time.

+Boyd runs a podcast called “No Straight Answers with Zoe Boyd” where she interviews queer professionals about primarily LGBTQ+ content.